-INTERNATIONAL DAYS OF PRAYER FOR THE
+INTERNATIONAL DAY OF PRAYER

 Today’s greatest untold story is that more than 100 million Christians worldwide face persecution for their faith in the Lord Jesus Christ.
 Daily Christians in countries such as Eritrea, Nigeria, India, Pakistan, Sudan and Sri Lanka face imprisonment, violence and even death.